🧡 Skip to main content🔍 Skip to search

 Actions?

 How to add Actions to the Task?
-After returning to the Triggers tab of Task Wizard, click Next to go to the Actions tab.
+After returning to the Triggers tab of the Task Wizard, click Next to go to the Actions tab.
 Click the Add button to open the Add Action window that contains a list of all available Actions divided into broader categories.
 Select an Action and click OK to open its properties.

 Add Action · Run CMD Command